 On the seafront, there are cozy bars with beautiful views to enjoy a fresh juice, coffee, or later in the evening a cool strawberry daiquiri or just traditional ouzo with surroundings.
 You will fell in love with the view of lights reflecting on the water around the harbor, and a blanket of stars above.
 The atmosphere in the village is ideal to empty your mind of any thoughts and travel to the real meaning of holidays.
 Here you will find the highest standard of cuisine on the island.
 There are many restaurants to choose from (all of them are great) depending on what you want to eat.
 From simple local plates to fresh fish and lobster.

 Loggos is a dream fishing village that offers you the simplicity, rather than a commercial feel.

 Lakka is the second largest of the three main villages on Paxos.
-Situated on the north tip surrounding a large and stunning natural harbor which is the favorite mooring point for sailing boats.
+It is situated on the north tip surrounding a large and stunning natural harbor which is the favorite mooring point for sailing boats.
 It has two main beaches that you can reach on foot – a pebbled one called Kanoni and a sandy one called Harami.
-In Lakka, you will find two squares surrounded by mini markets, bakeries, cafes, restaurants, bars and many little shops selling clothes, souvenirs, and handmade pieces of jewelry.
+In Lakka, you will find two squares surrounded by mini markets, bakeries, cafes, restaurants, bars, and many little shops selling clothes, souvenirs, and handmade pieces of jewelry.

 In Paxos, you will find more visitors that have been returning for years than first-time visitors.
-It’s about the atmosphere, the local people that welcome everyone, a walk to the beach and a frappe in a seafront cafe watching of a local fisherman with his catch and a cat waiting for a small fish, the queue in the local bakery for a fresh bread, the noise of local people talking to each other, the smell of the nature and the noise of the waves, the kids playing in the street and people hugging and kissing each other.
+It’s about the atmosphere, the local people that welcome everyone, a walk to the beach… a frappe in a seafront cafe watching of a local fisherman with his catch and a cat waiting for a small fish, the queue in the local bakery for a loaf of fresh bread… the noise of local people talking to each other, the smell of the nature and the noise of the waves, the kids playing in the street and people hugging and kissing each other.